 Table 6.17.2-1: The IEs oauth2Required and perPlmnOauth2ReqList, part of TS 29.510 Table 6.1.6.2.3-1

 In addition, stage 3 has specified for inter-PLMN usage the type PlmnOauth2 (see clause 6.1.6.2.102 3GPP TS 29.510 [6].
-If the optional attribute "oaut2NotRequiredPlmnIdList" is used, the pre-configured information by HPLMN how to apply static authorization with a specific roaming partner is used.
+If the optional attribute "oaut2NotRequiredPlmnIdList" is used, the solution suggests that in this case pre-configured information by HPLMN (how to apply static authorization with a specific roaming partner) can be used.

+Stage-3 details could be improved by stating explicitly that oauth2NotRequired refers to static authorization.